Get Warehouse

 Zone Picking

-Warehouses and distribution centers that process a large number of SKUs and handle multiple orders best utilize zone picking.
+Zone picking often works best for warehouses and distribution centers that handle a large number of SKUs and process many orders every day.

 warehouse automation software